metricly/metricly-docs/content/integrations/agents/cloudwatch-agent/_index.md

 author: Lawrence Lane
 ---

 The CloudWatch Agent enables CloudWisdom to collect additional EC2 metrics, such as memory utilization, from AWS.
-Reports display cost vs. cpu utilization by default.
+Reports display cost vs. CPU utilization by default.
 We recommend installing the agent if you are interested in seeing cost vs. memory utilzation.

 {{% notice info %}}